hackedpassword/UltimaV-retroset/docs/Decorations.md

 Now, we will look closer at certain decor aspects of the swamp area as presented above in image 8.

+🚨🤨 This document poses decors in an early form to bring awareness and familiarity by sharing the knowledge.
+On its own, anyone interested to try this theirselves will have enough information to implement decors.

 ### POI (1)

 In the demo image, you'll find the rivers in this area missing - but they're not.
 River textures in `TileSets\HexaRealm\Tiles` are all blank and clear.
 Why?
 Decors will replace river textures, which cannot be re-ordered in rendering, causing overlay artifacts.